Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Applications are assessed by an evaluation committee of internal and external experts with adequate technical and business knowledge.
 All evaluators will be subject to the terms of a non-disclosure agreement.
 To ensure their objectivity and impartiality, the names of reviewers will not be disclosed.
-The selection process is overseen by the Ministry of Jobs, Economy and Northern Development.
+The selection process is overseen by the Ministry of Technology and Innovation.
 The host university will make final selection for admittance into the program.

 The ICG application consists of the following steps:

 - Submit an Expression of Interest.

 - Submit a full proposal including budget submission, if accepted.

 - Evaluation committee reviews, scores, and ranks ICG Fellowship candidates and applications.